A J James/Getty Images

-Yes, it's true.
-Under tax law, unemployment is considered wage income, and the IRS wants a cut of it.
+Under tax law, unemployment is considered wage income, and the IRS wants a cut.

-If you feel like you just can't surrender a chunk of each unemployment check to withholding, you should look into paying estimated taxes.
+- If you can't afford to surrender a chunk of each unemployment check to withholding, look into payingestimated taxes.
 This will help you avoid owing a large lump-sum tax bill when you file.